ozun215/shim-review-1/README.md

 ### What product or service is this for?
 -------------------------------------------------------------------------------
 Gooroom OS.
-Gooroom OS is a Debian-based Linux distribution that utilizes open source to develop and enhance security to prepare for the transition to the cloud.
+Gooroom OS.
+Gooroom OS is a Debian-based Linux distribution, and like other open source OSes, anyone can use the source code and binaries for free.
-Gooroom OS is a security OS developed by the Gooroom Platform Forum.
+Gooroom OS is a secure OS that provides sufficient support for multilevel security.
+It was created to prepare for the transition to the cloud.

 -------------------------------------------------------------------------------
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
-Gooroom OS is aimed at open-source OS that anyone can use freely, such as Debian, Ubuntu, and Fedora.
+Gooroom OS is an open source OS that anyone can use freely, such as Debian, Ubuntu, and Fedora.
 Gooroom OS has been developed and released up to version 3.0.
 Gooroom OS currently supports Secure Boot
-By the way, there was no SHIM signed by MS, Secure Boot was only available on PC that could register custom keys in UEFI.
+But, there is no SHIM signed by MS, Secure Boot is only available on PC that could register custom keys in UEFI.
-Using SHIM signed by MS, Gooroom OS requests signatures for use by users worldwide.
+If we get a shim signed by Microsoft, users around the world will be able to use Gooroom OS more easily and safely.

 -------------------------------------------------------------------------------